quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ~~~~~~~~

-### Dispatcher
+### Dispatcher {#sec-dispatcher}

 The Dispatcher is responsible for delivering compressed packets to the
- correct SCHC Instance.
+ correct SCHC `Instance`.
 It ensures that the compressed packets are sent
  to the appropriate destination and that the decompressed packets are
  delivered to the correct application or protocol routine.

 The Dispatcher is a key component that enables the coexistence of multiple
- SCHC Instances on the same network host, allowing different protocols or
+ SCHC `Instances` on the same network host, allowing different protocols or
  applications to use SCHC compression and decompression mechanisms.
 It also
  allows regular traffic to coexist with SCHC-compressed traffic.